ewels/CPT-Bootstrap-Carousel/trunk/readme.txt

 3. Example output.
 Requires Bootstrap CSS and Javascript to be loaded (see documentation).

 == Changelog ==

+= 1.7 =
+* Added custom classes for next/prev buttons - written by @reddo
+* Added admin column for categories
+* Made the category dropdown in the settings work (bugfix)
+* Addeed contextual help on post and page editing screens

 = 1.6 =
 * Made the title and caption linked if we have a URL